cleonard1261/DAT3_Project/project.md

 There is emerging evidence that the temporal dynamics of brain activity can be classified into 4 states: Interictal (between seizures, or baseline), Preictal (prior to seizure), Ictal (seizure), and Post-ictal (after seizures).
 Seizure forecasting requires the ability to reliably identify a preictal state that can be differentiated from the interictal, ictal, and postictal state.
 The primary challenge in seizure forecasting is differentiating between the preictal and interictal states.

 ## Reason for choosing this project
 Wasn't having much luck coming up with a project of my own, so I looked at what was going on at Kaggle.
 Of all the active Kaggle competitions, this one seemed the most interesting to me.
-The idea of using Data Science to predict an epileptic seizure, and possibly giving people suffering from epilepsy a chance to alleviate the extent of the seizure, seems both noble and worthwile.
+The idea of using Data Science to predict an epileptic seizure, and possibly giving people suffering from epilepsy a chance to alleviate the extent of the seizure, seems both noble and worthwhile.

 ## Data as described @ Kaggle